Guide to essential oils

 Precautions

-• Do not use during pregnancy or while breastfeeding, or on children under the age of 3.
+Do not use on pregnant or breastfeeding women or children under 6 years of age.

 • Keep out of reach of children.